pydata/xarray/doc/dask.rst

 NumPy ufuncs like ``np.sin`` currently only work on eagerly evaluated arrays (this will change with the next major NumPy release).
-We have provided replacements that also work on all xray objects, including those that store lazy dask arrays, in the :ref:`xray.ufuncs <api.ufuncs>` module:
+We have provided replacements that also work on all xarray objects, including those that store lazy dask arrays, in the :ref:`xarray.ufuncs <api.ufuncs>` module:

 .. ipython:: python

-    import xray.ufuncs as xu
+    import xarray.ufuncs as xu
     xu.sin(rechunked)

-To access dask arrays directly, use the new :py:attr:`DataArray.data <xray.DataArray.data>` attribute.
+To access dask arrays directly, use the new :py:attr:`DataArray.data <xarray.DataArray.data>` attribute.
 This attribute exposes array data either as a dask array or as a numpy array, depending on whether it has been loaded into dask or not: